Discover the 10 Most Beautiful Hikes in Haute-Savoie for 2026

 La Tournette vu depuis le lac d'Annecy

-In the wild setting of the Passy nature reserve, this twelve-kilometer loop connects two glacial gems.
-Lac d’Anterne, a natural mirror facing Mont-Blanc, and the discreet Lac de Pormenaz, nestled under the Rochers des Fiz, offer a soothing atmosphere.
-The bubbling Souay stream on the return adds a refreshing touch to this outing, ideal for intermediate hikers seeking variety.
+In the wild setting of Passy nature reserve, this 12-kilometer loop connects two glacial gems.
+Lac d’Anterne, a natural mirror facing Mont-Blanc, and the discreet Lac de Pormenaz, nestled beneath the Rochers des Fiz, offer a calming atmosphere.
+The Souay stream, bubbling on the way back, adds a refreshing touch to this getaway, ideal for intermediate hikers seeking variety.

-The plus: Two majestic glacial lakes and moderate crowds.
+The plus: Two majestic glacial lakes and moderate attendance.

 Difficulty: Intermediate